nvqchau/okd-installation-centos/README.md

 ## **_Step 10:_**

-**_Enable SSH to communicate all the other "worker/infra nodes" from "master" without "password".
+**_Enable SSH to communicate all the other "worker nodes" from "master" without "password".
 All the below commands needs to be executed on "master" node only_**

 - `192.168.1.100 (okd-master1.192.168.1.100.nip.io)`